Climate Change; The Physics, The Hysteria, The Industry of Climate Change,

 • to compensate and fund harm reduction efforts in developing and least-developed nations

-• to sequester atmospheric CO2 i.e., carbon capture & storage
+• to sequester emitted and atmospheric CO2 i.e., carbon capture & storage

 Curtailment and substitution of hydrocarbons is appealing and in the West reduction is occurring as renewables become competitive with conventional energy sources.
 Coal fired plants are being prematurely shut down, some being switched to less CO2 emitting natural gas and co-generation (85% efficiency vs 45% for conventional thermal power).

-In Canada, oil pipelines, in a radical move, are being cancelled and obstructed resulting in economic shock to regional and federal economies. ”Enlightened” politicians are strutting on the world stage garnering praise from extreme environmental groups for their leadership in kneecapping their national economies while citizens are suing their governments in the cause of climate change.
+In Canada, oil pipelines, in a radical move, are being obstructed and cancelled resulting in economic shock to regional and federal economies. ”Enlightened” politicians are strutting on the world stage garnering praise from extreme environmental groups for their leadership in kneecapping their national economies while citizens are suing their governments in the cause of preventing climate change.
 A rather compelling graph was recently published showing the exponential growth in carbon emissions from ”major developing countries” compared to the gradual decline in emissions from the Western developed countries.
-The trajectory of the data illustrates that the West is de-carbonizing its economies.
+The trajectory of the data illustrates that the West is, in actuality, de-carbonizing its economies.
 In contrast, the increasing trajectory of ”developing countries” is accepted on the premise that they need” to catch up to the developed countries”.
 A reasonable response arises; is climate change / global warming a problem or not?
-Is ideology driving ill-considered actions of Western governments, special interests and predatory behavior at the expense of greater public good?
+Is rigid ideology driving ill-considered actions of Western governments, special interests and predatory behavior at the expense of greater public good?

 The UN 2018 Gap report